cecilitse/courses/README.md

 $ bin/courses generate COURSE_NAME [BASE_URL]
 ```

-This generates a PDF at the root directory of Courses which filename will be based on course name.
+This generates a PDF at the root directory of Courses.
+Filename is based on the course name.

 ## Preview

 Before generating a course PDF, you can have a preview of the document in a web browser.

-Open a web browser and go to `http://localhost:4567/`.
+Open a web browser and go to `http://localhost:4567/programs/COURSE_NAME.html`.
 That's it!

 ## Contributing